This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in United States.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?

-Two categories of rights holders may file a patent suit: the patent owner or the exclusive licensee.
+Two categories of rights holders may file a patent suit: the patent owner or an exclusive licensee with all substantial rights under the patent.
 A patent owner is an entity owning all rights and title in a patent.
 An exclusive licensee is an entity that, while not receiving legal ownership of a patent, receives all substantial rights (e.g., the rights to enforce and collect damages).
-By contrast, a bare licensee (i.e., an entity merely holding the right to practice a patent) has no right to enforce the patent and cannot be joined as a co-plaintiff.
+By contrast, a bare licensee (i.e., an entity merely holding the right to practice a patent) has no standing to bring a lawsuit to enforce a patent.

 Who has standing to bring an invalidity action against a patent?
 Is any particular connection to the patentee or patent required?